 Every new puppy has its own set of unique challenges.
 That’s why it’s important to be prepared when you bring a new puppy home.
+Finding the perfect puppy is hard, which is why you might want to head to AmericanListed to see listings from all the most reputable breeders.
+However, even the most perfect puppy can have some teething issues.
 Here are some things to watch out for.
 You may have heard that some breeds of dogs are more prone to certain behaviors than others.
 It’s important to be aware of these issues, so you don’t end up with a dog who develops a behavioral problem.
 Anyone who has owned a dog or two knows that a single animal can have a variety of different personalities.
-It’s important to be aware of these individual personalities so you can make informed decisions.
+It’s important to be aware of these individual personalities so you can make informed decisions, and it’ll help you decide on whether you need to get in contact with The Sunderland Dog Trainer or not.
 Have you recently purchased a new puppy?
 If so, there are a few behaviors you need to look out for to ensure that your pup isn’t going to end up as part of the family furniture.

 Clearly, there is nothing more embarrassing than finding out your dog has eaten some random piece of poop.
 But the truth is, some dogs are more likely to eat poop than others.
 While there is no way to know for sure, there are some common factors that are associated with an increased tendency towards eating poop.
 Did you know that dogs have an internal mechanism to deal with the things that they eat and that they can even ingest their own poo?
 This is called coprophagia (or coprophagy), and it occurs when a dog eats its own poo.
 While it may not sound that bad, it can sometimes lead to serious health problems.

 You have probably heard your mom or grandma say that chewing is what puppies do when they’re bored.
 While chewing is normal canine behavior, it can be a symptom of some serious problems, and it’s important to know what your puppy is doing when you can’t see him.